California Senate Bill 79: Approval process

 Millbrae station (BART and Caltrain intermodal station, photo taken July 2018), an example of a "Tier 1" station near which SB 79-eligible housing could potentially be built.

 While not mandating ministerial approval of housing projects by itself, SB 79 allows eligibility for SB 35 (2017)/SB 423 (2023)-compliant ministerial streamlining for affordable housing projects.
-It adopts SB 423's requirement to hire skilled and trained workers for SB 79 project which is higher than 85 feet in height.
+It adopts SB 423's requirement to hire skilled and trained workers for any SB 79 project which is higher than 85 ft in height.
 In addition, SB 79 projects constructed on transit agency-owned land have the option to either hire unionized workers or enter into a direct contract with labor unions.
 The law excludes hotel development projects from its provisions.

 The law can also be paired with the California Density Bonus Law, the California Housing Crisis Act of 2019 (SB 330), and the California Housing Accountability Act to further streamline approval.
 The law does not create a CEQA-exempt or by-right pathway for qualifying projects.
 An SB 79 project, whether residential or mixed-use, may also be built in a commercial or light-industrial zone under SB 35/SB 423 (or the project must separately qualify under SB 6).

 Areas and tiers of applicability

 Map of counties of California which are deemed urban transit counties under California Senate Bill 79 (2025).

 The law applies only to jurisdictions within designated "urban transit counties" (UTC) which contain 16 or more rail stations, currently Alameda, Los Angeles, Orange, Sacramento, Santa Clara, San Diego, San Francisco, San Mateo.
-Initially inclusive of 15 or more rail stations, the threshold was raised by amendment to 16 rail stations to exclude Contra Costa, Sonoma and Marin, which were initially included, based on arguments by local officials that the bill would increase density along fire evacuation zones and put residents at risk.
-In addition, within urban transit counties, SB 79 is applied in full to projects within cities of 35,000 in population, while SB 79 projects within cities of less than 35,000 in population shall only be built within 1/4 of a mile of an eligible station.
+Initially inclusive of 15 or more rail stations, the threshold was raised by amendment to 16 rail stations to exclude Contra Costa, Sonoma and Marin counties, which were initially included, based on arguments by local officials that the bill would increase density along fire evacuation zones and put residents at risk.
+In addition, within urban transit counties, SB 79 is applied in full to projects within cities of 35,000 in population, while SB 79 projects within cities of less than 35,000 in population shall only be built within 1/4 mi of an eligible station.

 The law creates two tiers of jurisdictions, with SB 79-eligible housing being eligible for certain height limits depending on distance of the nearby type of transit station: